DexerMatters/dexera/backend/docs/Notes/Haskell/Monadic Approaches in Typing.md

 ## General
-Monad is a significant structure made to constitute states in a context-free and immutable development enviroment.
-When we write a type checker, there can be a lot of terms able to be simplified to State Monad functions in order to store some context/enviroment infomation.Furthermore the state monad can make effects throughout the evaluation, make a global enviroment and do great benefits to the beautification of your programming
+State Monad is a significant structure made to constitute states in a context-free and immutable development enviroment.
+When we write a type checker, there can be a lot of terms able to be simplified to State Monad functions in order to store some context/enviroment infomation.Furthermore the state monad can make effects throughout the evaluation, make a global enviroment and do great benefits to the beautification of your programming.

 ## Approach